How are the bandwidth statistics in access monitoring collected?

-- Check whether the cache expiration policy is correctly configured: View the Cache Expiration Configuration section on the Cache Configuration page in the console.
-The cache expiration policies are displayed in ascending order in terms of priority, i.e., a policy takes precedence over the one above it.
+- Check whether the cache expiration policy is correctly configured: check the "Cache Rules" section on the Cache Configuration tab in the console.
+The cache expiration policies are displayed in ascending order by priority, i.e., a policy takes precedence over the one above it.

-- Check whether Range GETs is enabled: Check the Range GETs section on the Origin-pull Configuration page in the console.
+- Check whether Range GETs is enabled: check the "Range GETs Configuration" section on the Origin Configuration tab in the console.
 If it is disabled, files will be pulled in their entirety instead of multiple parts as requested during origin-pull, which increases the origin-pull traffic and lowers the hit rate.

-- Check whether Ignore Query String is enabled: View the Ignore Query String section on the Access Configuration page in the console.
+- Check whether Ignore Query String is enabled: check the "Ignore Query String" section on the Access Control tab in the console.
 If it is disabled, caching will be performed based on the full path.
-In this case, if the same resource are requested by different parameters, it cannot be matched and will cached multiple times, which lowers the traffic hit rate.
+In this case, if the same resource is requested by different parameters, it cannot be matched and will be cached multiple times, lowering the traffic hit rate.